-- I’m a huge believer in holistic and natural treatments, changes which we can incorporate into our daily lives which will contribute to our wellbeing.
+- I’m a big believer in holistic and natural treatments, and changes that we can incorporate into our daily lives which will contribute to our wellbeing.
 From a parental standpoint, the drastically increasing rates of antidepressants in children and adolescents is hugely worrying and finding ways in which I can help my kids learn healthy and preventative habits weighs heavily on my mind – and I think that nutrition and a well-balanced diet is very relevant.

 - If you’re the sort that likes to read and collect information, take a look into nutritional psychiatry.
 I find the subject fascinating.
 As a starting point, an easy (but very good, informative) read is Gut: the inside story of our body’s most under-rated organ by Guilia Enders.

 I’m going to end this on a personal note.
-Recently I’ve noticed a huge correlation between coffee and chocolate (so, caffeine) and alcohol on my anxiety levels.
+Recently I’ve noticed a huge correlation between coffee and chocolate (so, caffeine and sugar) and alcohol on my anxiety levels.
 Our entire family has also been very poorly over the past few months and our guts have been ravaged by what we’ve been dealing with.
 This means that I’ve felt the effects of whatever foods I’ve consumed very acutely.
 For example, processed foods and sugars make me extremely tired, very quickly.
 I’ve been doing a lot of reading lately about gut health, pre/probiotics and the gut-brain axis and the importance of these things to our overall health and wellbeing really can’t be overstated.